The basic concept for the Angawi house in Jeddah uses Mizan (balance), Roshan (Light), and Mangoor as its design foundation.

 The House

 There is a most unconventional and extravagant building in Jeddah, the Angawi House.
-It is home to the Angawi family, a woodworking workshop, and a public museum of woodcrafts.
+It is home to the Angawi family, has a woodworking workshop, and is a public museum of woodcrafts.

-The building is a combination of traditional and urban styles.
-It has a luxurious castle-like exterior of Rawasheen, the traditional Hijazi patterned wooden window frames typical of old buildings in Makkah and Jeddah.
+The building combines traditional and urban styles.
+It has a luxurious, castle-like exterior reminiscent of Rawasheen, and traditional Hijazi-patterned wooden window frames typical of old buildings in Makkah and Jeddah.

 The Rawasheen maximizes natural light and airflow.